 - read Chapter 10

-- compare novice and expert problem solving processes
+- Write a reflection on the differences between novice and expert problem solving

 - read Chapter 11